Did the Budget hit the mark in terms of New Zealanders' real concerns?

-A new survey of New Zealand consumer highlights the risk that the Government missed the mark in some areas of Budget spending, says EY's David Snell.
+A new survey of New Zealand consumers highlights the risk that the Government missed the mark in some areas of Budget spending, says EY's David Snell.

 Released today, the EY Sweeney Consumer Outlook survey polled more than 1000 New Zealanders on the issues causing them most concern in the economy.